 Excellence in teaching may be manifested through lecturing, guiding discussion, supervising laboratory or studio work, directing seminars, and working with individual students.
 It may also be shown through course preparation, structure and organization of courses, assignments, and care taken in assessing student performance.
-It may be demonstrated, too, by continuing interest and work in new areas of study and in new approaches to familiar subjects, the development of new courses or new pedagogies, significant participation in the curriculum design and development of interdisciplinary programs and departments, leadership roles in curricular initiatives at Smith or within the Five College Consortium, and participation in professional development and other activities related to teaching.
+It may be demonstrated, too, by continuing interest and work in new areas of study and in new approaches to familiar subjects, the development of new courses or new pedagogies, approaches to fostering equity and inclusion in the classroom, significant participation in the curriculum design and development of interdisciplinary programs and departments, leadership roles in curricular initiatives at Smith or within the Five College Consortium, and participation in professional development and other activities related to teaching.